Abortion in Iowa: Protests

-Anti-abortion rights views and activities
+Pro-life views and activities

 Activities

 The Marriage Vow or "The Marriage Vow - A Declaration of Dependence Upon Marriage and Family" is a political pledge created by Bob Vander Plaats, a former candidate for Iowa governor, and the Iowa-based conservative group; The Family Leader, a public advocacy organization affiliated with the Iowa Family Policy Center, that he heads.
 The 2 most notable signatures came from Rick Santorum and Michele Bachmann.
 Rick Santorum was the first presidential candidate to contact The Family Leader after the organization publicly announced the pledge.
 Michele Bachmann also contacted The Family Leader to sign the pledge, and became the first Candidate to send her signed document to the organization.
 Although Newt Gingrich did not sign the pledge, he wrote a lengthy letter in which he upheld many of the principles of the pledge including personal fidelity to his wife, respecting the marital bonds of others, enforcing the defense of marriage act, to support a federal marriage amendment, and to oppose any definition of marriage outside of "one man and one woman."
 The pledge was also signed by former Texas governor Rick Perry.